misobiso/somehow_i_manage/README.md

 _*Season 9 Paper Airplane - The employees hold a paper airplane competition, Andy gets an acting role in a workplace safety video, and Jim and Pam's marriage tensions continue to build._

-> Stress Relief has a large increase in viewership likely due to iconic scenes such as the "Fire Drill" and "First Aid Fail/Staying Alive CPR"
+> Stress Relief had a large increase in viewership likely due to iconic scenes such as the "Fire Drill" and "First Aid Fail/Staying Alive CPR"

 ### How Does viewership correlate with IMDb ratings?